 vehicles called Monopods, used by Yelid and Cory to explore the galaxy were

-sophisticated one person operated, space craft.
+sophisticated one person, space craft.
 They were egg shaped, and

 mostly opaque.
 Inside the sealed craft was everything needed for Life Support; Propulsion, Navigation and Communication systems were all intact.
 Sophisticated electronics allowed

-the craft to be piloted by its single operator sitting in the pilot’s console: an adjustable seat that reclined and acted as a bed.
+the craft to be piloted by its single operator sitting in the pilot’s console: an adjustable seat that when reclined, acted as a bed.
 In upright seated position, the instrument panel, and information

 accomplished using a simple head piece worn by the pilot.
 It transmitted